 - 1. Measure shaft location.
-On left side, remove collar and bearing from shaft and collar from drive shaft. - 2.
+On the drive side, remove collar and bearing from shaft and collar from drive shaft. - 2.
 Remove clutch pulley, clutch and handle.
 Remove gears and collar from roll and idler shafts.
 Loosen gear and lock collar on drive shaft. - 3.
 Pull drive shafts out drive end.
 Remove rear case.
 Loosen set screws in roll flanges and pull out roll shaft.
-Shaft has Woodruff key at left side. - 4.
+Shaft has Woodruff key on drive side. - 4.
 Remove bottom slide board. - 5.
 Remove flanges from ends of roll.
 Drop roll out hopper bottom. - 6.
 Mark location of flanges on new roll.
-Re-assemble by reversing above steps. - 7.
-Hoppers with double ends must be removed from cleaner.
+Re-assemble by reversing above steps.